Ion Gavrilă Ogoranu: Biography

 Ogoranu was born in a Greek-Catholic Romanian family as one of three children, in Gura Văii, Făgăraș County, in the Țara Făgărașului region of southeastern Transylvania.
-He studied at Radu Negru High School in Făgăraș, where he was from 1936 to 1940 a member of the Frăția de Cruce "Negoiu" (The Brotherhood of the Cross), the youth wing of the Iron Guard.
+He studied at Radu Negru High School in Făgăraș, where he became a member of the local Iron Guard youth wing, a so-called "Brotherhood of the Cross" - the Frăția de Cruce "Negoiu" - between 1936 and 1940.
 In 1940 he became the leader of the Frăția de Cruce organization in Făgăraș.
 In 1941 he was arrested by the Ion Antonescu regime for his participation in the Legionnaires' rebellion and was condemned to 10 years forced labor.
 Released on April 19, 1944, he enrolled in the military school in Câmpulung.

 After the end of World War II, Ogoranu attended classes at the Department of Agronomy, University of Cluj and the Commercial Academy in Brașov.
 He then became involved in fascist and anti-communist activities in Cluj.
 For 7 years (1948–1955), he led the anti-communist resistance formation "Grupul Carpatin Făgărășan", consisting of 25–30 members active on the northern slopes of the Făgăraș Mountains.
 His group tried to establish contact with the resistance formations active on the southern side of the mountains, especially the groups led by Colonel Gheorghe Arsenescu and by Toma Arnăuțoiu, but those overtures were not met with success.
 For his activities, Ogoranu was sentenced in absentia to 19 years in prison and, later, in 1951, to death.
 In May 1954 he was wounded in a fight with the authorities.
 In 1955, the Securitate secret police killed or captured several members of his group, either through direct conflict or through denunciations.
-In 1957, the trial of those captured took place.
+Those captured werr trird in 1957.
 Ion Chiujdea, Laurian Haṣu, Gheorghe Haṣu, Victor Metea, Nelu Novac, Ion Pop, Olimpiu Borzea, and Nicolae Burlacu were sentenced to death by firing squad; the last two had their sentences commuted to forced labor for life.

 For 29 years, Ogoranu evaded capture by the Securitate.
 Most of the time he hid in Galtiu, a village in Sântimbru commune, Alba County.
-He stayed at the house of Ana Săbăduș, the widow of a political prisoner who died at Gherla Prison in 1952; she later became his wife.
+He stayed at the house of Ana Săbăduș, the widow of a political prisoner who had died at Gherla Prison in 1952; she later became his wife.
 After 26 years on the run, the Securitate caught him in 1976 in Cluj, after luring him there with the help of an informer.
 He was interrogated for 6 months in Bucharest.
 He was reportedly spared execution at the direct intervention of U.S. President Richard Nixon.
 Released, he was employed as a worker, then as a technician at a collective state farm in Miercurea Sibiului.

-On December 23, 1989, Ogoranu went to Bucharest, to participate in the Romanian Revolution.
+On December 23, 1989, Ogoranu went to Bucharest to participate in the Romanian Revolution.
 Subsequently, he studied the CNSAS archives and worked on his 7-volume memoirs, titled "Fir trees break but do not bend" (Brazii se frâng dar nu se îndoiesc).
-He died in Galtiu in 2006, and was buried in the village's cemetery; his wife died two months later.
+He died in Galtiu in 2006 and was buried in the village cemetery; his wife died two months later.